miriamelia/MQG4AI/MQG4DesignKnowledge/3_RiskManagement/AI_Risks/4_Transparency/Explainability/UnfaithfulExplanations.md

 #### Risk: Unfaithful Explanations
 Deep neural networks are opaque by nature.
 Consequently, methods for explanation need to be applied and evaluated.
-These methods need to be tested for applicability.
+These methods need to be tested for applicability to ensure the desired *Quality*.

 The hazard of unfaithful explanations:
 This risk arises when explanation methods fail to accurately reflect a model’s true reasoning, leading to misunderstandings of its decisions.
 Such explanations can misguide stakeholders, resulting in harmful actions throughout its lifecycle and eroding trust in the system based on hazardous information through unfaithful explanations.